• Skip to primary navigation

 Instructions

-• Remove the membrane from under the ribs using a spoon to slide between the membrane and a bone to loosen it up and then pull off the membrane with a napkin in your hand for grip.
+- Remove the membrane from the back of the ribs using a spoon to slide between the membrane and a bone to loosen it up and then pull off the membrane with a napkin in your hand for grip.

-• Once this is done the meat can be seasoned with your favorite dry rub or simply some salt.
+- Once this is done the meat can be patted dry with a paper towel then seasoned with your favorite dry rub or simply some salt and black pepper.

-• Wrap the ribs in foil, place on a baking sheet and set in the oven for two hours.
+- Wrap the ribs in aluminum foil, place on a rimmed baking sheet, and set in the oven for two hours with the rack in the middle position.

 Notes